Santa-Bunny/permstat/docs/README.md

 # PermStat
 ### A permissions manager in gui form

+## Note: This project is still not fully functional.
+For the latest updates check the Dev branch.

 ## Overview

 While performing server maintenance I often found myself going directory by directory adjusting permissions